RenderKit/ospray/doc/api.md

 There is also the possibility to aggregate many values of the same type into an array, which then itself can be used as a parameter to objects.
-To create such a new data buffer, holding `numItems` elements of the given type, from the initialization data pointed to by `source` and optional creation flags, use
+The preferable way to create such a new data array supports sharing the memory with the application

-    OSPData ospNewData(size_t numItems,
+    OSPData ospNewSharedData(const void *sharedData,
                        OSPDataType,
-                       const void *source,
+      uint32_t numItems1,
+      int64_t byteStride1 = 0,
+      uint32_t numItems2 = 1,
+      int64_t byteStride2 = 0,
+      uint32_t numItems3 = 1,
-                       const uint32_t dataCreationFlags = 0);
+      int64_t byteStride3 = 0);

 The call returns an `OSPData` handle to the created array.
-The flag `OSP_DATA_SHARED_BUFFER` indicates that the buffer can be shared with the application.
-In this case the calling program guarantees that the `source` pointer will remain valid for the duration that this data array is being used.
+The calling program guarantees that the `sharedData` pointer will remain valid for the duration that this data array is being used.
+The number of elements `numItems` must be positive, thus there cannot be an empty data object.
+The data is arranged in three dimensions, with specializations to two or one dimension (if some `numItems` are 1).
+The distance between consecutive elements (per dimension) is given in bytes with `byteStride` and can also be negative.
+If `byteStride` is zero it will be determined automatically (e.g., as `sizeof(type)`).
+Strides do not need to be ordered, i.e., `byteStride2` can be smaller than `byteStride1`, which is equivalent to a transpose.
+However, if the stride should be calculated, then an ordering like `byteStride1 < byteStride2` is assumed to disambiguate.

 The enum type `OSPDataType` describes the different data types that can be represented in OSPRay; valid constants are listed in the table below.

   Type/Name              Description
   ---------------------- -----------------------------------------------